MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 In a scene with bright lighting, print a code that is black on a gray background.
 Otherwise, print a black QR code on a white background.

 If the backdrop to the code is dark, try a black on gray code if your detection rate is low.
-If the backdrop is relatively light, a regular code should work fine.
+If the backdrop is relatively light, a regular code works fine.

 ### Size of QR codes
 Windows Mixed Reality devices don't work with QR codes with sides smaller than 5 cm each.